The-Fourth-Wall/FW-Education-Website/curriculum.md

 - FW-426 (Database Management Systems)

   - description:
-    - A dedicated course for the different types of database management systems and their use in the real world.
+    - A dedicated course on the different types of database management systems and their use in the real world.
   - programming:
     - SQL, GraphQL, JSON and stuff
   - references: